 Finally, the injury must have led to compensable damages.
 These could be monetary damages such as lost income or medical bills, or they could be non-economic damages such as mental anguish or pain and suffering.
 For more information about negligence and how it applies to their case, it is best to speak to our knowledgeable personal injury lawyers in Boca Raton.

 The damages that result from a personal injury can range from medical bills to permanent physical disablement.
 Claims resulting from an accident seek financial compensation for these and other types of directly related losses.

 If a personal injury case is not filed within the time frame provided by the law, a plaintiff may forever lose the opportunity to recover their damages.
 Also, the longer a potential plaintiff waits to file a claim, the more likely it is that evidence may not be well-preserved or may even be lost.

 Potential plaintiffs should retain legal counsel as soon as possible to ensure their case is filed on time and understand how the statute of limitations applies in their case.

-Even if you are not sure if you have a personal injury case, it may help to speak to the legal team at Kogan & DiSalvo about the details of your accident and subsequent injuries.
+Even if you are not sure if you have a valid legal claim, it may help to speak to Kogan & DiSalvo about the details of your accident and subsequent injuries.
 Receiving a case evaluation and learning about your legal rights and options could be beneficial for your financial future and your peace of mind.
-Get in touch with our Boca Raton personal injury lawyers today to find out more.
-Call today to schedule a free consultation.
+In addition, our attorneys have extensive experience litigating personal injury claims and mass torts regarding a wide range of issues, including dangerous drugs.

 If you are injured and unable to come to us,

 our attorney will come to you - there is no charge for us to do so.